 When MBIE receives an application for a determination the first step is to consider whether the applicant is a 'party', and whether the particular matter is something that can be determined under the Building Act.

-MBIE will advise the parties whether or not we will make determination on the application and the relevant timeframe to issue a final determination.
+MBIE will advise the parties whether we will make determination on the application and the relevant timeframe to issue a final determination.

 MBIE will assess all the information provided with the application.
 Once we have assessed the information we may need to ask for clarification or for any other details that might help us make a determination.
 If MBIE needs to make a request for further information or information that is missing, this will result in delays in making a determination.